 The takeaway is that the 1% number does not apply universally to all paces.
 The authors theorized that the difference could be related to some energy added by the moving treadmill belt, changes in form due to varying surface outside, air resistance or even different visual cues.
 At faster paces, the treadmill belt and reduced air resistance may play a bigger role.
 Most athletes are not going 7 minute pace or faster all the time, so it’s probably not that important what grade is used.

 Taking it a step further, the exact correlation to outdoor level running is probably not key for training.
-Most treadmills are not perfectly calibrated (as discussed below), so worrying too much about that pace number is probably unnecessary.
+Most treadmills are not perfectly calibrated (as discussed below), so worrying too much about pace is probably unnecessary.
 Plus, outside the lab, there are likely other variables that play a larger role than minor variations in grade, like temperature, air flow and how much egg nog you had last night.
-Instead, make individual decisions based on your goals, background and how it feels.
+Instead, make individual decisions based on your goals, background and feel.
 As I tell my athletes, I care about how you feel, not what the numbers say.

-The takeaway is that unless you’re doing specific pace workouts (like people training for a road or track race, like Brogan Austin mentioned above), you don’t need to be dogmatic about the grade, and it’s probably best to mix it up a bit anyway.
+The takeaway is that unless you’re doing specific pace workouts (like training for a road or track race), you don’t need to be dogmatic about the grade, and it’s probably best to mix it up a bit anyway.

 Using Grade to Correlate to Speed Increases

 A benefit of treadmills is that you can closely control grade and pace to get workouts that strategically target the desired goal.
 However, some athletes don’t love going fast on treadmills, especially lower quality machines that shake and shimmy as if they’re practicing a hot new dance craze.
 That’s where grade adjustments come in.